Build from source

 Building rqlite

-Building rqlite requires Go 1.21 or later. gvm is a great tool for installing and managing your versions of Go.
+Building rqlite requires Go 1.22 or later. gvm is a great tool for installing and managing your versions of Go.
+You must also have a C compiler installed.

 One goal of rqlite is to keep the build process as simple as possible, to aid development and debugging.
 Download, build, and run rqlite like so (tested on 64-bit Ubuntu 20.04, macOS, and Windows):